belloibrahv/algorithms/src/sumTwo/README.md

 ### Approach 3: One Pass

-The one pass solution only need to pass through the array once, then adds the itearation value and it index to the hashMap table, only when the value doesn't exist in the map. below include the steps to solve the problem.
+The one pass solution approach only need to pass through the array once, then adds the itearation value and it index to the hashMap table, only when the value doesn't exist in the map. below include the steps to solve the problem.

 1. pass through the array once.
 2. find difference of both `target` value and iteration value.